-You need to disclose to your department head or the Human Resources or Legal departments if you: a) own, serve on the board of, or have a substantial interest in, a Macmillan customer, competitor, supplier or contractor; b) have a significant personal interest or potential gain in any Macmillan business transaction; c) have the opportunity to place Company business with a firm owned or controlled by you or another Macmillan employee or your/or his or her family; or d) intend to take advantage of a business opportunity discovered in the course of your employment by Macmillan or that is in conflict with Macmillan's interest.
+You need to disclose to your department head and the Ethics and Compliance team, the Human Resources or Legal departments if you: a) own, serve on the board of, or have a substantial interest in, a Macmillan customer, competitor, supplier or contractor; b) have a significant personal interest or potential gain in any Macmillan business transaction; c) have the opportunity to place Company business with a firm owned or controlled by you or another Macmillan employee or your/or his or her family; or d) intend to take advantage of a business opportunity discovered in the course of your employment by Macmillan or that is in conflict with Macmillan's interest.

-The department head or member of the Human Resources or Legal departments will document the discussion and determine if additional measures, such as excluding you from the transaction or decision making, requiring additional approval from an uninvolved employee or implementing additional checks and balances, are required.
+The department head and member of Ethics and Compliance, Human Resources or Legal departments will document the discussion and determine if additional measures, such as excluding you from the transaction or decision making, requiring additional approval from an uninvolved employee or implementing additional checks and balances, are required.